The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

 - Work in progress shows the quantity which has been consumed in manufacturing orders which are still in progress (finished products have not been added to stock yet).

 At the moment when materials are marked as consumed in production, they are moved to Work in Progress (WIP) Inventory.
 When the Manufacturing Order is finished, the WIP is cleared.

 The Stock -> Items shows either

-- the weighted average cost of the item's stock lots if it's in stock,
+- The weighted average cost of the in-stock items.

 - Or the estimated cost if the item is not in stock.